Oluwadamilola-Ajumobi/Call-Centre-KPI-Visualization-/README.md

 The various types of KPIs include Qualitative and Quantitative Indicators, Actionable Indicators, Financial Indicators, Process Indicators, Directional and Practical Indicators and so much more.

 **For this KPI Visualization**, I used the PwC Forage Internship Call Centre Dataset.
 The task was to give the manager an accurate overview of long term trends in customer and agent behaviour.
+The dataset contains a record of 5000 calls made in the call centre.
 The possible KPIs required were
 1. Overall customer satisfaction
 2. Overall calls answered/abandoned
 3. Average speed of answer